Pocket-Plane-Group/Under-Respresented_Items/underrep/readme-underrep.txt

           adjustment.
 This has been externalized to a separate library so players can tweak these values to their own specs by some slight modification to the tp2 and library.
+Version 8 (CamDawg, June 5, 2021):
+        * Added Polish translation, courtesy of Aristo from the Stars of Mystra translation team
+        * Added metadata for Project Infinity